Miah is an active, energetic and talkative 7-year-old who doesn’t let anything get in her way.

 Finding the best options for Miah

-Stephanie, a NICU nurse, reached out to a colleague in genetics, who recommended The Children’s Hospital of Philadelphia (CHOP), which has extensive experience with prenatal diagnosis and treatment of spina bifida as well as a specialized Spina Bifida Program.
+Stephanie, a NICU nurse, reached out to a colleague in genetics, who recommended Children’s Hospital of Philadelphia (CHOP), which has extensive experience with prenatal diagnosis and treatment of spina bifida as well as a specialized Spina Bifida Program.
 After reviewing the CHOP website, they discovered the Center for Fetal Diagnosis and Treatment (CFDT).

-At the CFDT, Stephanie and Miah would have access to clinicians who actually pioneered the surgical procedure to repair MMC before birth.
+At the CFDT, Stephanie and Miah would have access to clinicians who pioneered the surgical procedure to repair MMC before birth.
 The CFDT team had been performing the procedure at CHOP since 1998 and had recently released a groundbreaking, seven-year study that showed that operating on a baby in the womb can produce better outcomes than traditional repair after birth.
 That research showed improved neurologic function and better chances of a child being able to walk independently.
 It was the experience Stephanie and Jeremiah were looking for.

 “Every video we watched and every story we read on the center’s webpage convinced us that going there and getting fetal surgery was Miah’s best shot,” says Stephanie.